JYNgithub/Hololive-Content-Tracker/README.md

 https://hololive-content-tracker.onrender.com/

 This is an end-to-end data engineering project with automated data pipelines orchestrated by a self-hosted Apache Airflow instance, performing scheduled ETL that scrapes and loads data into a cloud PostgreSQL database, with the frontend served on Render.
-DAG definitions are available [here](https://github.com/JYNgithub/HLCT-Airflow-DAGs).
+View the [data pipeline source code](https://github.com/JYNgithub/HLCT-Airflow-DAGs).

 <div align="center">